• Skip to main content

 Side view of blueberry cake with slice on top of plate.

 My easy blueberry cake is super light and fluffy and made using very few ingredients.
-It contains a moderate amount of sugar and lots of delicious sweet blueberries.
+It is packed full of delicious blueberries and contains a moderate amount of sugar.

 Print Pin Rate